mxcop/mxcop/content/articles/fundamental-rc.md

 And sum up the radiance from all intervals. *(cones)*

 {{ image(
-    src="/img/articles/fundamental-rc/final-result.png", alt="Figure O: Final result!
+    src="/img/articles/fundamental-rc/final-result.png", alt="Figure P: Final result!
 (Credit: Fad's Shadertoy)", width="540px"
 ) }}

 > Image credit: [Fad's Shadertoy](https://www.shadertoy.com/view/mtlBzX).

-If we did everything correctly, we should end up with a <span class="highlight">beautiful</span> result like in *Figure O*.
+If we did everything correctly, we should end up with a <span class="highlight">beautiful</span> result like in *Figure P*.

 For those who made it all the way till the end, <span class="highlight">thank you</span> for reading my article!
 I hope it sheds some light on how & why <span class="highlight">Radiance Cascades</span> work.